charlesmacd/HD6805_Reader/README.md

 * For JP11 pins 2-3 should be shorted together so that the Arduino 5V is used for the HD6805V1 +5V input.

 * For JP5 the jumper across all pins should be installed.
+Note on the V1 board the middle jumper (XTL) should be left open.

 * For JP9-10 the jumpers should be arranged to specify 0x9D (from top to bottom is MSB to LSB, left=VCC, right=GND so jumper order is LRRLLLRL)